AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

    ![Agent status and state after refresh](../../images/af-details-refreshed.png)

-​   **Note:** Once an AF Server has been added, the utility searches for PI Data Archives that are referenced by the AF server.
+​   **Note:** Once an AF Server has been added, the utility searches for Data Archives that are referenced by the AF server.

 1. (Optional) Select one of the Data Archives listed under `Detected Data Archives`, and then select **Add Selected Data Archive**.